Since 1.8.1, Pegasus supports the Usage Scenario function.

 Currently, Pegasus supports three scenarios:

-• normal: Normal scenario, balancing reading and writing.
+- normal: Normal scenario, balancing reading and writing.
 This is also the default scenario for tables, which does not require special optimization for writing and is suitable for most read-write balanced applications

-• prefer_write: Write more and read less scenario.
-Mainly increase the size of write_buffer_size and level0_file_num_compaction_trigger to slow down the memtable flush operations and the compaction operations from level-0 to level-1
+- prefer_write: Write more and read less scenario.
+Mainly increase the size of

-• bulk_load: The scenario of bulk loading data (Note: this is not bulk-load).
+to slow down the memtable flush operations and the compaction operations from level-0 to level-1 - bulk_load: The scenario of bulk loading data (Note: this is not bulk-load).
 Use the optimization mentioned in RocksDB-FAQ above, disable the compaction operations.
 Now, all newly written data accumulates on level-0, which is not read friendly.
-Therefore, the bulk_load scenario is usually used in conjunction with Manual Compact.
-After the data loading is completed, perform a Manual Compact to garbage collection quickly, full sorting to improve read performance, and then restore to normal scenario.
-Typical batch data import process:
+Therefore, the

-• Execute Manual Compact: A significant amount of CPU and disk IO resources will be consumed in this process, which may have an impact on the cluster read and write performance
+scenario, the TPS will be higher and traffic will be more stable - Execute Manual Compact: A significant amount of CPU and disk IO resources will be consumed in this process, which may have an impact on the cluster read and write performance

-• Reset the table rocksdb.usage_scenario to normal
+- Reset the table

 How to use it ?